apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 by ``CONFIG_SAMV7_USARTx_RS485MODE`` option) or can be used with RX DMA support.
 For this purpose it is required to configure idle bus timeout value in ``CONFIG_SAMV7_SERIAL_DMA_TIMEOUT``.
 This option ensures data are read from the DMA buffer even if it is not full yet.
-TX DMA support is not implemented as well as entire DMA suport for UART peripheral.
+TX DMA support is not implemented as well as entire DMA support for UART peripheral.

 Watchdog Timer (WDT)
 ---------------------